 Third wave.
 Did not reach Sorpe Dam because of navigation problems, flak damage and weather conditions.
 Returned with mine intact.

-Eric Ewan was born in Wolverhampton in 1922, the youngest of the four children of Thomas and Jane Ewan.
+Eric Ewan was born in Wolverhampton on 3 January 1922, the youngest of the four children of Thomas and Jane Ewan.

 He joined the RAF shortly after his eighteenth birthday and was eventually selected for air gunnery training.
 In January 1943 he was posted to 1654 Conversion Unit, where the whole crew which would eventually fly on the Dams Raid with Cyril Anderson came together.